-The capital investment needs for the judiciary remain significant.
+The Trial Court has significant capital investment needs.
 Many older courthouses have serious life safety, structural and code-compliance issues requiring comprehensive renovation or closure.
 Construction of new regional justice centers will enable the Trial Court to close older, outdated facilities.
-The average age of state-owned courthouses is 68 years and the average age for county-owned courthouses is 87 years.
-A majority of these facilities were built before 1960, including 21 courthouses over one hundred years old.
-A new bond bill proposal will be a part of the capital plan currently being developed.
+A majority of the state’s courthouses were built before 1960, including 22 courthouses over one hundred years old.

 In conjunction with the Division of Capital Asset Management and Maintenance, the Trial Court has developed a capital master plan that assesses the system’s needs, and identifies targeted investments to address these deficiencies.
 Additional bond funds will be required to achieve these goals.
 The plan recommends a capital investment of $500 million over the next five years.